Pisa | Travel Guide

 We think the best way to travel to Pisa from the UK is by plane.
 Pisa airport is the main gateway into Tuscany, receiving almost 5 million passengers every year.
-Flights from London to Pisa take roughly 2 hours, and once you arrive it's just a short journey to the city centre, giving you plenty of time to enjoy all the things to do in Pisa.
+Flights from London to Pisa take around 2 hours, and once you get there it's a short journey to the city centre, giving you plenty of time to enjoy the city.

-While you're at it, if you book yourself an airport lounge, you can squeeze in a last-minute flick through your Italian phrasebook, while indulging in the peace and quiet with a complimentary glass of prosecco in hand.
+While you're at it, if you book yourself an airport lounge before you fly you can squeeze in a last-minute flick through your Italian phrasebook, while indulging in the peace and quiet with a complimentary drink in hand.
 Magnifico!

-How to get to Pisa from Pisa Airport
+How to get to the city from Pisa Airport

-New for 2017, the Pisa Mover shuttle will pick you up from the airport and costs €2.70 each way.
-Taking only 5 minutes to reach Pisa Centrale on fixed tracks, this is definitely our pick for the best way to get into the city.
+The Pisa Mover shuttle picks you up from the airport and costs €2.70 each way.
+It's good value and only takes 5 minutes to reach Pisa Centrale so it's definitely our pick for the best way to get into the city.

-If you're looking to travel in private luxury, you can also get to Pisa by taxi.
-Costing €10 (with an additional €2.55 charge on Sunday and bank holidays), this is the quickest way to get to the city.
-What's more, you can get dropped off with your bags at your hotel - nice and convenient if you're willing to splash out a little more!
+If you want to travel in private luxury you can also get to Pisa by taxi.
+Costing €10 (with an additional €2.55 charge on Sundays and bank holidays), it's the quickest way to get to the city.
+What's more, you can get dropped off with your bags at your hotel so it's nice and convenient if you're willing to splash out a little more!

 Since we visited Pisa, the city have stopped running the LAM Rossa service from the airport, replacing it with the Pisa Mover line.
-You can still get to Pisa Centrale if you're willing to walk to the nearest bus stop on the LAM Verde route, however this isn't as practical as the other ways of getting to Pisa, especially if you're carrying luggage.
+You can still get to Pisa Centrale if you're willing to walk to the nearest bus stop on the LAM Verde route, but it's not as practical as the other ways of getting to Pisa, especially if you're carrying luggage.

-Now you've arrived in Pisa, dropped your bags off and perhaps grabbed a macchiato, it's time to start exploring this resplendent, historic city.
-Let's take a look at some of the best options available:
+Once you've arrived in Pisa, dropped your bags off and perhaps grabbed a coffee, it's time to start exploring the historic city.

 Pisa is a small city, and we think one that's best enjoyed on foot.
-In fact you'll find that it's usually quicker and easier this way, as a walk from Pisa Centrale to the Leaning Tower shouldn't take longer than 25 minutes.
+You'll find that it's usually quicker and easier this way - a walk from Pisa Centrale to the Leaning Tower shouldn't take longer than 25 minutes.

 Take the time to really enjoy the city.
-We walked as much of the city as possible and got a much more insight into all the things to do in Pisa.
+When we visited we walked as much of the city as possible and got a much better insight into all the things to experience in Pisa.

-The bus service in Pisa uses three main lines; red, green and blue.
+The bus service in Pisa uses three main lines - red, green and blue.
 The red line (LAM Rossa) is the one that takes you to the Leaning Tower.
-Tickets are available in tobacco shops, the station and airport.
-Just make sure to you buy your ticket before you travel and then validate as you board.
-Also note that after 9pm the buses switch to a reduced night service until midnight, something worth remembering if you're looking to use the bus on a night out.
+Tickets are available in tobacco shops, the station and the airport - just make sure to you buy your ticket before you travel and then validate as you board.
+After 9pm the buses switch to a reduced night service until midnight - something toremember if you want to use the bus on a night out.

 - 70 minutes - €1.20